SECONDARY SCHOOL

 A strong academic education is important, but knowing how to put it to good use is vital.
 We believe the best way to empower youth and young adults is by providing them with key skills for lifelong learning beyond the IB Diploma or Abitur: self-management, initiative, and ownership.

-Coaching, counselling and career guidance in the upper years further support students as they make important decisions about their future ambitions.
+Coaching, counseling and career guidance in the upper years of the secondary school further support students as they make important decisions about their future ambitions.
 The positive feedback we receive from alumni about their university and professional lives confirms that we’re on the right path.

 Values and Responsibilities